alanarroyo/dbt_basic_example/README.md

 # DBT Tutorial with a basic example
-In this tutorial we will show how to run a dbt data pipeline.
-To achieve this we will learn how to bring the [Titanic Datatset](https://www.genome.gov/) into a DuckDB database.
+The goal of this tutorial is to learn  how to use dbt (data build tool) to design and run a  basic data  transformation pipeline.
+We will extract and transform two columns from the [Titanic Datatset](https://www.kaggle.com/c/titanic/data) into a DuckDB database.

 ## Overview

-In a simple data pipeline, data is ingested from a source system into our target system.
-For this basic example, we will take a csv file with the Titanic Dataset saved in a [GitHub repository](https://github.com/datasciencedojo/datasets/blob/master/titanic.csv) (this our source), read it using DuckDB's `read_csv` function, apply some data transformations as specified in our dbt files, and then save the result into a Parquet file that can be easily read by DuckDB (our target system).
+In simple data pipelines, data is ingested from a source system into our target system.
+In this tutorial, our source system is the Titanic Dataset saved as a csv in a [github repository](https://github.com/datasciencedojo/datasets/blob/master/titanic.csv), while our target system is a DuckDB database.

-DuckDB is a Data Base Management System (DBMS) oriented to serve analytic tasks (this is known as OLAP systems).
-DuckDB was created in 2019 by  Mark Raasveldt and Hannes Mühleisen at the Centrum Wiskunde & Informatica (CWI) in the Netherlands.
-DuckDB is designed to be simple to use, which is the main reason why we use it for this tutorial.
-You can find [here](https://duckdb.org/why_duckdb) more information about DuckDB features.
+DuckDB is an OLAP
+Data Base Management System (DBMS) created in 2019 by  Mark Raasveldt and Hannes Mühleisen.
+Although dbt can work with different kinds of DBMSs and data warehouses on the cloud, we chose DuckDB as it simple and runs locally on any desktop computer.

-Data build tool (dbt) is a framework and command like tool created in 2016 by RJMetrics, enabling automated and version-controled data transformations in datawarehouses.
-These transformations, referred as models, are specified separate files written in SQL and in Python.
+Data build tool (dbt) is a framework and command line tool created in 2016 by RJMetrics, enabling the design,  automation, and version control of data transformations.
+The way dbt works is by leveraging from using Jinja templating language to allow us building more expressive, and hence less repetitive,  SQL queries.
+Dbt also allows referencing between different *models* (tables), making data transformations modular and cleaner.

 ## Required installation